retror69/retrohud/README.md

 <p align="center">
   <p align="center">
-    An edit of FUNKe's hud that I personally use and maintain.
-Most of the assets are from versions of his huds.
+    An edit of rayshud that I personally use and maintain.
+Most of the assets are from other huds such as FlawHUD, LionHUD, ahud, etc.
     <br />
     <a href="https://codeload.github.com/retror69/FUNKeHud-Edit/zip/refs/heads/main">Download</a>
     ·